doableware/djongo/docs/README.md

 ## Contribute

  If you think djongo is useful, **please share it** with the world!
 Your endorsements and online reviews will help get more support for this project.

+ The [roadmap](https://nesdis.github.io/djongo/roadmap/) document contains a list of features that must be implemented in future versions of Djongo.
 You can contribute to the source code or the documentation by creating a simple pull request!
 You may want to refer to the design documentation to get an idea on how [Django MongoDB connector](https://nesdis.github.io/djongo/django-mongodb-connector-design-document/) is implemented.

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){